Facial-Expression-Aware Prompting for Empathetic LLM Tutoring: Methods

 \subsection{Overview}

 We study whether incorporating facial-expression-aware signals into an AI tutor's input via prompt engineering can lead to more empathetic tutoring responses.
-Our core hypothesis is that explicitly modeling a student's nonverbal emotional or cognitive state improves the tutor’s ability to generate empathetic responses, particularly when the student provides little or no textual feedback (see \cref{fig:workflow}).
+Our core hypothesis is that recognizing a student's nonverbal emotional or cognitive state improves the tutor’s ability to generate empathetic responses, particularly when the student provides little or no textual feedback (see \cref{fig:workflow}).

-To test this hypothesis in a controlled and scalable manner, we construct a simulated multi-turn AI tutoring environment involving (i) a student agent equipped with facial expression videos, and (ii) multiple variants of an AI tutor that differ in how (or whether) they access and utilize facial expression information.
-We compare four tutor variants across multiple large language models (LLMs), using both human and AI-based evaluation focused on empathetic responsiveness.
+To test this hypothesis in a controlled and scalable manner, we construct a simulated multi-turn AI tutoring environment involving (i) a student agent equipped with actual human facial expression videos and (ii) multiple variants of an AI tutor that differ in how (or whether) they access and utilize facial expression information.
+We compare four tutor variants across multiple LLMs, using both human and AI-based evaluation focused on empathetic responsiveness.